GlobalWebIndex/challenge-calcs/README.md

 ### Metrics
 The analysis include calculated metrics.

-* **percentage** - the ratio of respondents related to the datapoint in the audience. *The number is rounded to 2 decimal places*.
+* **percentage** - the ratio of respondents related to the option in the audience. *The number is rounded to 2 decimal places*.
-* **responses_count** - the count of respondents related to the datapoint in the audience
+* **responses_count** - the count of respondents related to the option in the audience
-* **weighted** - the sum of respondents weighting related to the datapoint in the audience.
+* **weighted** - the sum of respondents weighting related to the option in the audience.

 ## Examples
 ### 1. Analyze gender in our universe